Information-Directed Selection for Top-Two Algorithms: Introduction

 \section{Introduction}

-Since it was introduced in the 1930s, bandit problems have received enormous interest in the past two decades.
-The majority of the literature focused on the design of efficient algorithms to maximize the cumulative reward, see \cite{Lattimore2020} for a textbook treatment.
-In applications, the objective may not always be maximizing the cumulative reward but identifying the competing designs with the best performance.
-In the multi-armed bandit context, this is called a \textit{top-$k$ arm identification problem}, where the set of $k$ arms with the highest means is to be learned.
+This paper studies the best-$k$-arm identification problem in a stochastic multi-arm bandit with $K$ arms.
+The goal is to identify precisely the set of $k$ arms with the largest mean by sequentially allocating measurement effort.
 It serves as a fundamental model with rich applications.
 For example, in the COVID-19 vaccine race, the goal is to identify a set of best-performing vaccines as fast and accurately as possible and push them to mass production.
-For an aerospace company investigating different proposals for designing a rocket, the prototyping is hugely costly; how should it rapidly determine the designs with top-of-the-line reliability?
-In the applications above, best-performing alternatives are determined based on costly sampling.
+The best-performing alternatives are determined based on costly sampling in this type of application.
 Algorithms that require fewer samples to reach the desired confidence level or accuracy guarantee are invaluable.

-An essential step to understanding the efficiency of an algorithm is to characterize the \textit{sample complexity}.
-The special case of $k = 1$ is called the best arm identification problem, which has been studied for decades under the name ranking and selection or ordinal optimization; see \cite{hong2015discrete,hong2021review} for thorough reviews.
-The sample complexity in the case of $k = 1$ have been obtained in statistics \cite{chernoff1959sequential,jennison1982asymptotically}, simulation optimization \cite{Glynn2004}, and machine learning \cite{Garivier2016,Qin2017,russo_simple_2020} literature, each derives a complexity measure that depends on the problem instance.
-Literature above fall within three main formulations for this problem: the \textit{fixed-confidence} and the \textit{fixed-budget} settings from the frequentist perspective; and the \textit{convergence rate of the posterior probability} from the Bayesian perspective.
-This paper proposes a unified optimal problem that characterizes the complexity measure for top-$k$ identification under the three settings for $k \ge 1$.

-Closely related to these complexity measures is the optimal allocation of sampling effort, as discussed in \cite{chernoff1959sequential,Glynn2004}.
-Finding the optimal allocation of sampling effort to competing arms is essential to the efficiency of any algorithm.
-Our unified optimization problem characterizes this optimal allocation.

-The optimal allocation is usually described by a set of non-linear equations, which can be time-consuming to solve.
-One noticeable approach to address these issues is the Optimal Computing Budget Allocation (OCBA) algorithms \cite{Chen2000OCBA,wu2018provably}.
-OCBA-type algorithms rely on maximizing a lower bound of the probability of correct selection, which coincides with our (\ref{eq:optimal_allocation}) below with $k = 1$.
-Direct calculation of the lower bound seems impractical, and OCBA-type algorithms further utilized approximations to simplify the computation.
-Such approximations yield near-optimal allocation, and thus OCBA algorithms only generate near-optimal algorithms at best.
-In the fixed budget setting, \cite{wu2018provably} points out that forced explorations are required for OCBA algorithms to achieve an exponential convergence rate, even if they are designed to track a near-optimal allocation.